ajaykarwal/inspect-fm/_pages/contact.md

   permalink: /contact/
 ---

-We'd love to know what you think about the show.
-Unless you don't want to, we might use your name and feedback in a future episode.
-Just send an email at [inspectfm@gmail.com](mailto:inspectfm@gmail.com) or send us a DM at [@inspectfm](https://twitter.com/inspectfm).
+Have any questions you'd like us to discuss?
+Have some feedback about the show?
+Want to just be friends?

+You can find us on twitter at [@inspectfm](https://twitter.com/inspectfm) or you can send us an email at [inspectfm@gmail.com](mailto:inspectfm@gmail.com).